Runtime Model

 FLOG tags must be declared at namespace scope.

 Once you have declared a tag, it can be used to limit output to one or more scoped regions.
-The following code defines a guarded section of output that will only be generated if tag1 or all is specified to the --flog-tags option:
+The following code defines a guarded section of output that will only be generated if tag1 is enabled:

-// This output will only be generated if 'tag1' or 'all' is specified
+// This output will appear only if 'tag1' is enabled.

 {